FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 Often a user will want to use a specific version or software, either because of a modpack requirement or for specific features.

-## Instalation
+## Installation
 {% tabs softwareType %}
-{% tab softwareType forge  %}
+{% tab softwareType Forge  %}
-1. Download the official forge installer [here](https://files.minecraftforge.net/net/minecraftforge/forge/).
+1. Download the official Forge installer [here](https://files.minecraftforge.net/net/minecraftforge/forge/).

-2. Choose your minecraft and forge version in the menu and download the installer.
+2. Choose your Minecraft and Forge version in the menu and download the installer.

-3. Do not click on anything in the download site, this is a third-party advertisement, wait for the countdown to fisish and press the skip button in the top right.
+3. Do not click on anything in the download site, this is a third-party advertisement, wait for the countdown to finish and press the skip button in the top right.

-4. Create an empty folder.
+4. Create an empty, temporary, folder where the installer will download the server files to.

 5. Download and run the installer.